AnMayVaa/esp32-playground/01-4-in-1-led-matrix-counter/README.md

 The main purpose of this project is to demonstrate the control of cascaded MAX7219 modules and how to create custom text rendering functions to handle a rotated (vertical) display orientation.

 ![_Your_GIF_or_Image_Here_](https://github.com/AnMayVaa/esp32-playground/blob/main/images/01-01.jpg?raw=true)
-*(Suggestion: Replace the placeholder above with a real photo or GIF of your counter in action!)*

 ## Features